PaulSt/archsetup/README.md

 # archsetup
-arch setup for UEFI system with dwm
+work on a arch setup shell script (so far the script consists only of my notes and is not runable) for UEFI system